dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 * `IUrlHelper` always provides the route values from the current request as ambient values.
 * [IUrlHelper.Action](xref:Microsoft.AspNetCore.Mvc.UrlHelperExtensions.Action*) always copies the current `action` and `controller` route values as explicit values unless overridden by the developer.
-* [IUrlHelper.Page](xref:Microsoft.AspNetCore.Mvc.UrlHelperExtensions.Page*) always copies the current `page` route value as an explicit values unless overridden. <!--by the user-->.
+* [IUrlHelper.Page](xref:Microsoft.AspNetCore.Mvc.UrlHelperExtensions.Page*) always copies the current `page` route value as an explicit value unless overridden. <!--by the user-->
 * `IUrlHelper.Page` always overrides the current `handler` route value with `null` as an explicit values unless overridden.

 Users are often surprised by the behavioral details of ambient values, because MVC doesn't seem to follow its own rules.
-For historical and compatibility reasons certain route values  such as `action`, `controller`, `page`, and `handler` have their own special-case behavior.
+For historical and compatibility reasons, certain route values such as `action`, `controller`, `page`, and `handler` have their own special-case behavior.

 The equivalent functionality provided by `LinkGenerator.GetPathByAction` and `LinkGenerator.GetPathByPage` duplicates these anomalies of `IUrlHelper` for compatibility.